ether/ueberDB/README.md

 ## Dropped Databases and Why.

-* MongoDB was dropped due to an API break in the client, the old client is still in the database folder.
+* MongoDB was dropped due to an API break in the client.

 ## License